takJohn/auction/README.md

 A decentralized application for auctioning items on the Ethereum blockchain.
 Features of the dapp include the following:

 * Setting a *start price* and *end price* of an item.
-* Specify the duration of the auction (in minutes.)
+* Specify the duration of the auction (in minutes).
 * Immediately withdraw funds after the auction has ended.
 * Users bidding over the buy price are refunded the difference.